Bronchitis: Acute bronchitis

 Acute bronchitis, also known as a chest cold, is a short-term inflammation of the bronchi of the lungs.
 The most common symptom is a cough that may or may not produce sputum.
 Other symptoms may include coughing up mucus, wheezing, shortness of breath, fever, and chest discomfort.
 Fever when present is mild.
 The infection may last a few to ten days.
 The cough may persist for several weeks afterwards, with the total duration of symptoms usually around three weeks.
 Symptoms may last for up to six weeks.

 Cause

 In more than 90% of cases, the cause is a viral infection.
 These viruses may spread through the air when people cough or by direct contact.
 Risk factors include exposure to tobacco smoke, dust, and other air pollutants.
 A small number of cases are due to bacteria such as Mycoplasma pneumoniae or Bordetella pertussis.
+One form of prevention is to avoid smoking and other lung irritants.
+Frequent hand washing may also be protective.

 Diagnosis

 Diagnosis is typically based on a person's signs and symptoms.
 The color of the sputum does not indicate if the infection is viral or bacterial.
 Determining the underlying organism is usually not required.
 Other causes of similar symptoms include asthma, pneumonia, bronchiolitis, bronchiectasis, and COPD.
 A chest X-ray may be useful to detect pneumonia.

 Another common sign of bronchitis is a cough lasting ten days to three weeks.
 If the cough lasts longer than a month, it may become chronic bronchitis.
 In addition, a fever may be present.
 Acute bronchitis is normally caused by a viral infection.
 Typically, these infections are rhinovirus, adenovirus, parainfluenza, or influenza.
 No specific testing is normally needed to diagnose acute bronchitis.